 During these early days in Sikkim our camp routine was nearly always the same.
-First of all, the tent was erected and I ensconced therein.
-A place was also found inside for Satan, Lhaten and the other three servants sleeping outside in the open; while the syce prepared the animals for the night, Lhaten and the others prepared the evening meal.
-Our cooking utensils consisted of two tin boilers, a frying-pan, and a tea-pot.
-The tea-pot and one of the boilers were communal property, for I ate the same rice and drank the same tea as the servants, save that, in accord with Oriental etiquette, I had always to finish my share before the servants began theirs.
-The frying-pan was used exclusively for the scrambling of my eggs; my diet at this stage consisted at all meals of only scrambled eggs and rice.
-The remaining boiler was used to prepare the servants' stew, meat and greens finely chopped and then boiled together.
+First of all the tent was erected and I ensconced therein.
+A place was also found inside for "Satan," Lhaten and the other three servants sleeping outside in the open.
+While the syce prepared the animals for the night, Lhaten and the others prepared the evening meal.
+Our cooking utensils consisted of two tin boilers, a frying-pan, and a teapot.
+The teapot and one of the boilers were communal property, for I ate the same rice and drank the same tea as the servants, save that, in accordance with Oriental etiquette, I had always to finish my share before the servants began theirs.
+The fryingpan was used exclusively for the scrambling of my eggs-my diet at this stage consisted at all meals of only scrambled eggs and rice.
+The remaining boiler was used to prepare the servants' stew-meat and greens finely chopped and then boiled together.

-For some unknown reason I have never been able to eat either boiled or chopped meat with any pleasure, and so I contented myself with eggs, but I had so accustomed myself to eating with my fingers that even my eggs and rice I ate in Sikkimese or Indian fashion and had brought neither fork nor spoon along with me in my meager outfit.
+For some unknown reason I have never been able to eat either boiled or chopped meat with any pleasure, so I contented myself with eggs; but I had so accustomed myself to eating with my fingers that even my eggs and rice I ate in Sikkimese or Indian fashion, and had brought neither fork nor spoon along with me in my meagre outfit.

-Food having been finished, the marwa beer was prepared and slowly drunk to the accompaniment of the eternal chitter-chatter of Eastern servants.
+Food having been finished, the marwa beer was prepared and slowly drunk, to the accompaniment of the eternal chitter-chatter of Eastern servants.
 I occasionally sucked at a marwa pipe myself, though I preferred my milk, but always joined in the conversation in order to improve my dialect, as only Sikkimese was spoken.
 And then, after about two hours of this sort of thing, to sleep.

-To return to the day-by-day narrative, on the morning of January 11 we started on another short journey, the seven-mile ascent from Manjitar to Namtse (Namchi on the maps).
-Because of the precipitous nature of the road and our consequent snail's pace interspersed with halts, this took us five hours.
+To return to the day-by-day narrative: the morning of January 11 we started on another short journey, the seven-mile ascent from Manjitar to Namtsé (Namchi on the maps).
+Owing to the precipitous nature of the road and our consequent snail's pace interspersed with halts, this took us five hours.
 As usual there was a marked change in the temperature between early morning and midday.
-We started muffled up in overcoats and ended on the doubtful side of modesty.
-Halfway up the climb we stopped at the village of Kyitam for tea and sugarcane, while Satan called on a friend to renew a row over the payment of an old horse deal.
-As usual the "silent, unemotional" Orientals managed to raise a terrific shindy, and the heat of their arguments brought together the whole of the villagers.
-The two combatants chased one another around the bazaar, uttering bloodcurdling threats; but the affair ended without bloodshed, for each one was too cowardly to risk a blow.
+We started muffled up in overocats, and ended on the doubtful side of modesty.
+Half-way up the climb we stopped at the village of Kyitam for tea and sugar-cane, while "Satan" called on a friend to renew a row over the payment of an old horse-deal.
+As usual the "silent, unemotional" Orientals managed to raise a terrific shindy, and the heat of their arguments brought together the whole of the The two combatants chased one another around the bazaar, uttering bloodcurdling threats, but the affair ended without bloodshed, for each one was too cowardly to risk a blow have been attended with dissatisfaction, for whenever the two happened to be in the same neighbourhood they took the oppor-tunity to repeat to one another the old arguments, obtaining, I feel sure, a deal of satisfaction in the renewal of the ancient quarrel.

-When the entertainment thus provided had begun to pall upon me, I jerked the two apart and sent Satan on ahead.
-Nothing was settled, of course, but then the matter had already run on for more than three years, and undoubted settlement would have been attended with dissatisfaction, for whenever the two happened to be in the same neighborhood they took the opportunity to repeat to one another the old arguments, obtaining, I feel sure, a deal of satisfaction in the renewal of the ancient quarrel.
+When the entertainment thus provided had begun to pall upon me, I jerked the two apart, and sent "Satan" on ahead.
+Nothing was settled, of course, but then the matter had already run on for over three years, and undoubted settlement would